johnspray74/Thermometer/README.md

 ## To run the example application

 1. Clone this repository or download as a zip.
-2. Open the solution in Visual Studio 2022 or later (this examples uses arithmetic generic, currently only supported in .NET 6 Prerelease 7.)
+2. Open the solution in Visual Studio 2022 or later (this example uses arithmetic in generic types which is at the time of writing  only supported in .NET 6 Preview 7.)
 3. When the application runs, you will see temperature data being displayed which comes from the simulated real device.

 ## Built with

-C#, Visual Studio 2022 and .NET 6.0 Preview 7
+C#, Visual Studio 2022 (and .NET 6 Preview 7)

 ## Contributing